Obesity: Health policy

 Obesity is a complex public health and policy problem because of its prevalence, costs, and health effects.
 As such, managing it requires changes in the wider societal context and effort by communities, local authorities, and governments.
 Public health efforts seek to understand and correct the environmental factors responsible for the increasing prevalence of obesity in the population.
 Solutions look at changing the factors that cause excess food energy consumption and inhibit physical activity.
 Efforts include federally reimbursed meal programs in schools, limiting direct junk food marketing to children, and decreasing access to sugar-sweetened beverages in schools.
 The World Health Organization recommends the taxing of sugary drinks.
 When constructing urban environments, efforts have been made to increase access to parks and to develop pedestrian routes.
+Efforts also exist to address the occurrence of food swamps, or areas with an overabundance of convenient or fast food options, as these has been found to be strongly predictive of obesity rates.

 Mass media campaigns seem to have limited effectiveness in changing behaviors that influence obesity, but may increase knowledge and awareness regarding physical activity and diet, which might lead to changes in the long term.
 Campaigns might also be able to reduce the amount of time spent sitting or lying down and positively affect the intention to be active physically.
 Nutritional labelling with energy information on menus might be able to help reducing energy intake while dining in restaurants.
+Some call for policy against ultra-processed foods.